markrebec/zuul/README.md

       acts_as_authorization_permission :subject_class => :chef, :role_class => :cuisine
     end

-If you only provide the core class names, as above, Zuul will fill in the blanks for the association models automatically.
+If you only provide the core class names, as above, zuul will fill in the blanks for the association models automatically.
 So in the above example, chefs and cuisines will be linked together using the `ChefCuisine` model.

 You can override each association model class name as well if you need to.
 Let's say you wanted to link `Chef` and `Cuisine` with a model called `Specialty`.
 Just provide the `:role_subject_class` as well: